FrostyByte23/PyBlackjack/README.md

 #  PyBlackjack

-**PyBlackjack** is a simple command-line Blackjack game written in Python.
-Play against a computer-controlled dealer, place bets, and try to beat the house!
+**PyBlackjack** is a simple command line Blackjack game written in Python.
+Play against a computer controlled dealer, place bets, and try to beat the house!

 ---